ChenIdan/Surviving/README.md

 # Surviving
-script for fixing reversed section numbers in latex and lyx
+script for fixing reversed section numbers in latex and lyx.
+Locate this script *after* your table of contents.